anirbansaha1986/terraform-on-azure-cloud/04-Terraform-Language-Syntax/README.md

 ## Step-04: Understand about Terraform Top-Level Blocks
 Discussion about Terraform Top-Level blocks.
 Appear outside of any other block in a TF Config file.
  - Fundamental Blocks
- 1. Terraform Settings Block
+ 1. Terraform Settings Block - Special block used to configure some behaviors.
+Specifying a required Terraform CLI Version.
+Specifying Provider Requirements & Versions.
+Configuring a Terraform Backend (Terraform State)
- 2. Provider Block
+ 2. Provider Block - Heart of Terraform.
+Terraform relies on providers to interact with remote Systems.
+Declare providers for Terraform to install providers & use them.
+Provider configurations belong to Root Module.
- 3. Resource Block
+ 3. Resource Block - Each Resource Block describes one or more infrastructure Objects.
+Resource Syntax to declare resources. handles resource declarations and configure resource post-creation actions
  - Variable Blocks
  1. Input Variables Block
  2. Output Values Block